Yugoslavia in the Eurovision Song Contest 1971

 Yugoslavia was represented at the Eurovision Song Contest 1971 with the song "Tvoj dječak je tužan", composed by Ivan Krajač, with lyrics by Zvonimir Golob, and performed by Krunoslav Slabinac.
 The Yugoslav participating broadcaster, Jugoslavenska radiotelevizija (JRT), selected its entry through Jugovizija 1971.

 Before Eurovision

 Jugovizija 1971

-The Yugoslav national final to select their entry, was held on 20 February at the Komunalni center Hall in Domžale.
+The Yugoslav national final to select their entry, was held on 20 February at the Komunalni center Hall in Domžale, SR Slovenia.
 The hosts were Helena Koder and Ljubo Jelčić.
 There were 9 songs in the final, from three subnational public broadcasters.
 RTV Sarajevo and RTV Belgrade did not submit any songs that year.
 The winner was chosen by the votes of 10 juries in five cities and towns in each Yugoslav Republic, a total of 400 jurors.
 The winning song was "Tvoj dječak je tužan" performed by the Croatian singer Krunoslav Slabinac, written by Zvonimir Golob and composed by Ivan Krajač.
-He previously came 7th in the 1970 Yugoslav Final.
+He previously came 5th in the 1970 Yugoslav Final.